-If you have landed on our site it is because you are looking at taking your company forward, improve staff development and increase productivity then one key area that can always be improved upon is that of gender diversity.
+If you have arrived on our website because you have been researching ways to take your company forward, improve staff development and increase productivity then one key area that can always be improved upon is that of gender diversity.

 But what is gender diversity?

 Gender Diversity most commonly refers to an equal ratio of men and women and frequently in the news you will read stories about gender diversity in corporate boardrooms and other areas traditionally dominated by men.
 Some of the most common industry areas that see a dominance in male employees over female is in computing, engineering, medicine and science.

 Most of us will agree that in order to have a fair and productive working environment, an equal balance of men and women is required.
 However more commonly than not, this is not the case despite the modern age that we live in.
 Gender diversity in a work place means that men and women are hired at a similar and consistent rate, are paid equally and are given the same working opportunities with the same promotional opportunities.

 Having equal opportunities available to you that aren’t limited by your gender.

 How can Skills 4 UK help your organisation become more gender diverse?

 From an early age boys and girls may be unconsciously treated differently causing stereotypes when it comes to what they think they can achieve.
 It’s not always well known that girls generally perform better at school yet in their working lives is it frequently the case that they earn less and occupy less leadership positions than men.